Skip to content

 What are the top utility shares to watch?

 Utility companies supply and maintain our daily energy and water needs.
-Here, we explain why people buy utility stocks, and highlight some popular opportunities based on large market capitalisations.
+Here, we explain why investors buy utility stocks, and highlight some popular opportunities based on their large market capitalisations.

 Why buy utility stocks?

 Utility stocks are some of the most popular buy and hold stocks on the market.
-This is because utility stocks often offer high dividends, and they tend to outperform other sectors in times of economic uncertainty.
+This is because utility stocks often offer high dividends, and they can outperform other sectors in times of economic uncertainty.
+Of course, past performance is no guarantee of future returns.

 Different utility companies perform different functions, so it’s important to establish some definitions for the types of utilities: